kusumotonorio/factlog/README.md

 There are the built-in predicates `(<)`, `(>)`, `(>=)`, and `(=<)` to compare numbers.
 There are also `(==)` and `(\==)` to test for equality and inequality of two things.

-The word `is` takes a quote that takes an environment and returns a single value and a single variable to be singulated and returns the internal representation of the goal. logica uses the internal representation of the goal obtained by calling any quotes in the sequence of goal definitions that are arguments to `si`.
+The word `is` takes a quotation that takes an environment and returns a single value and a single variable to be singulated and returns the internal representation of the goal. logica uses the internal representation of the goal obtained by calling any quotations in the sequence of goal definitions that are arguments to `si`.

 If you use these features to rewrite the definition of `facto`:
 ```